jollygoodjacob/NASA-Space-Apps-Workshop-2024/README.md

 This repository contains scripts and tutorials for NASA SpaceApps Challenge 2024 workshops at UC Merced.

 ## Purpose of the workshop
-To provide training on NASA data access prior to the challenge.
+To provide training on NASA data access and analysis prior to the challenge.
 NASA hosts an incredible repository of free and open-access data, which can be overwhelming for even those experienced in NASA data science applications to navigate.
-The tutorial provided herein should aid in navigating the data selection and acquisition process, ultimately enriching the outputs of the challenges.
+The tutorials provided herein should aid in navigating the data selection and acquisition process using the NASA's earthaccess API, as well as standard analyses using Python packages such as rasterio, geopandas, shapely, xarray, rioxarray, and Pytorch.

 ## Background on the NASA International Space Apps Challenge
 The NASA International Space Apps Challenge is the largest annual global hackathon.
 This two-day event creates innovation through international collaboration by providing an opportunity for participants to utilize NASA’s free and open data and its Space Agency Partners’ space-based data to address real-world problems on Earth and in space.